ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 The following provides some specifics by data entry section.

-### Catalog Recod Data
+### Catalog Record Data
 * Accession is is the Acquisition number that is given to a set of specimens, e.g., 01.2014 and is **REQUIRED** and can be selcted using the "pick" button.
 The accession **does not** need to be associated with the same collection as the item being entered.
 * Catalog Number can be left blank if you wish Arctos to assign the next available number (only for collections using integer catalog numbers).
-* CAtalog Item Type can be left balnk if you wish to use the default type selected in colelction metadata (See [How To Manage a Collection](https://handbook.arctosdb.org/how_to/How-to-Manage-a-Collection-in-Arctos.html#default-cataloged-item-type)
+* Catalog Item Type can be left blank if you wish to use the default type selected in collection metadata (See [How To Manage a Collection](https://handbook.arctosdb.org/how_to/How-to-Manage-a-Collection-in-Arctos.html#default-cataloged-item-type)

-* GUID Prefix will be completed based upon the colelction selectd above or what has been added to a customized data entry form.
+* GUID Prefix will be completed based upon the collection selectd above or what has been added to a customized data entry form.
 * Entered By should have your Arctos username already filled in.
 * Status will always be “waiting approval.”

+### Identification

+Use this block when you are entering a single identification with a single Identifying Agent.
+If you want to enter more than one identification for a single catalog record or a single identification with multiple Identifying Agents, use ["Extras Identification"](#"Extras"_Identification).

+* Scientific Name is the identification to be applied to the cataloged item.
+Type in all or part of the cataloged item’s identification and use the Tab key to select a taxon name, or use the "build" button to create a complex identification.
+* Identifying Agent is the Arctos Agent that determined the identification.
+Type in all or part of the Agent’s name and use the Tab key to select an Agent.
+* Nature of ID is selected from a [code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctnature_of_id).
+* ID Date is the date the Agent assigned the identification.
+If this is not known, leave it blank.
+* ID Remark can be used to add information about the identification, including a verbatim determiner if the Identifying Agent is not found in Arctos Agents.

+### "Extras" Identification

+This section allows you to add up to 3 identifications to a catalog record at once and to include up to 6 Identifying Agents for each Identification.
+The fields are the same as those discussed in ["Extras Identification"](#Identification).

 **Agents**
 * “Collector” should be the agent’s name.
 Fill in the name, hit Tab and you will see a popup; you may have to select the collector if there’s more than one choice.